rdtsc/codeeval-solutions/readme.md

 automatically perform the following series of actions when it detects a change to the source:

-- (Re)compile the solution.
+- Compile the solution.
 - Display any compilation errors and bail, or;
 - Execute the generated binary against the problem's sample input.
 - Report execution time.
 - Remove the generated binary.

-This task expects a two command-line arguments to be passed in the form of the problem's ID and target language.
+This task expects two command-line arguments to be passed in the form of the problem's ID and target language.
 For example:

 ```text
 $ grunt watch:1:c++